 What is Montessori Education?

-Created in 1907 by Maria Montessori, Italy’s first female doctor, Montessori education is based on an educational approach that respects the natural rhythm of each child.
-Centered around sensory exploration, autonomy, and freedom of choice, this method encourages children to learn independently, using specialized materials and evolving within an environment suited to their developmental needs.
+Created in 1907 by Maria Montessori, Italy’s first female doctor, Montessori education is built on respect for each child’s natural rhythm.
+In Brussels, international schools apply this method centered on sensory exploration, autonomy, and freedom of choice encouraging children to learn independently through specialized materials within an environment specifically designed for their development.

 In a Montessori classroom, the child is actively engaged in their own learning: they choose activities based on their interests, experiment through play, and develop self-confidence.
 The educator acts as a guide rather than merely instructing, fostering curiosity and initiative.
 Maria Montessori famously advocated: “Help me to do it myself“.
 This concept forms the foundation of an autonomy-based educational approach guided by teacher actions.